 Most recently, I have traveled to Pakistan 6 times since 2015 to teach music to teachers and students (Pre-K through 2nd grade) in the schools of Presbyterian Education Board, based in Lahore.
 I currently serve on the board of the Friends of PEB (Presbyterian Education Board), a non-profit that raises funds for these schools in Pakistan.

-During my time in Pakistan, I opened a business in partnership with a local Pakistani, a good friend whom I met during my teaching trips there.
-It is J.S Building Construction and Material Store in Lahore, Pakistan.
+During my time in Pakistan, I opened two businesses in Lahore, Pakistan, in partnership with a local Pakistani, a good friend whom I met during my teaching trips there.
+One is J.S Building Construction and Material Store and the other is Perfect Cut Men's Salon.
 Though I am in the U.S. and he is in Pakistan, we talk frequently about the business growth and needs.
 I am learning cultural differences on business practices between our countries, which are fascinating.
 This is a great opportunity to develop our business, to develop Pakistan, and to develop a worldwide partnership.

 My husband and I love to travel for fun, too, in the U.S. and abroad.
 In the winter, we ski often at Giant’s Ridge in Biwabik, MN.
 The summer of 2018, we took our first trip into the Boundary Waters for camping, canoeing and portaging.
 The summer isn’t complete without time on a lake in MN, usually one near St. Cloud.
 Family reunions and picnics are always a valued time in our lives.

 There is no grass growing under my feet during retirement because there are many things that need to be done -- and I love doing them!